hashgraph/hedera-services/hedera-node/docs/lambdas.md

 ## Abstract

 We propose Hiero **lambdas**, lightweight EVM functions that users can **install** on their entities to extend and customize the native protocol.
-Each lambda has a single owner, making updates fast and cheap without compromising protocol integrity.
-Once a lambda is installed to an entity, transactions reference it by index to apply its custom behavior.
+After a lambda is installed to an entity, relevant transactions reference it by id to apply its custom logic.

 A lambda does not have a `ContractID` or EVM address; it cannot be called via the Hedera API (HAPI); and it cannot hold HBAR or Hedera Token Service (HTS) assets.
 To further encourage lightweight usage, lambdas default to an execution mode